Moses (Kulik)

-Patriarch Moses was the Patriarch of the Ukrainian Autocephalous Orthodox Church Canonical, an autocephalous Orthodox church that declares its canonical origin from the Polish Orthodox Church and an 1920s era tomos issued by the Ecumenical Patriarch of that era.
+Patriarch Moses was the Patriarch of the Ukrainian Autocephalous Orthodox Church Canonical, an autocephalous Orthodox church that declares its canonical origin from the Polish Orthodox Church and a 1920s era tomos issued by the Ecumenical Patriarch of that era.

-Moses was born May 3, 1962 and given a secular birth name of Oleh Kulyk.
+Moses was born May 3, 1962, and given a secular birth name of Oleh Kulyk.
 On June 17–19, 2005 he was officially elevated to the rank of Patriarch of Kyiv and all of Rus' Ukraine by his Church.

 History

 In 1978–82, he studied in the Khmelnytskyi Musical School and received diplomas as a teacher of music, a flautist and a conductor of brass bands and symphonic orchestras and performed as a flautist in symphonic orchestras and brass bands for four years.

 In 1984–88, he studied in Khmelnytskyi Technological Institute of public services at the Engineering-Economical Faculty, from which he graduated with a degree in accounting and economic analysis.